 - 17. Use the best available weather information sources to provide the most accurate, locally relevant, real-time weather information in order to target suitable application conditions for proper deposition.
 Use available combinations of on-site portable weather stations, remote sensing stations and stationary sites. - 18.
-Make applications in neutral air conditions when small droplets are required to effectively control targeted pests: - Neutral atmospheric conditions represent the most suitable conditions for proper spray deposition.
-Droplets spread out evenly and fall close to the release point rather than carried upward by unstable conditions or concentrated and carried laterally from the release point by stable conditions.
-Neutral atmospheric conditions are most likely to occur in the morning and evening. - Stable atmospheric conditions-when there is little to no air movement-indicate the likelihood of inversions under which diffusion is the primary physical property influencing fine droplet movement.
-Stable air causes droplets to be carried laterally, for short distances, resulting in higher off target deposition in proximity to the application site. - Unstable atmospheric conditions-when there is both vertical and horizontal air movement indicate the likely existence of thermal updrafts which decrease the target site deposition and can lead to long range transport of fine droplets, but reduce the probability of high off-target residues in proximity to the application site. - 19.
+Make applications in neutral air conditions when small droplets are required to effectively control targeted pests: - Neutral atmospheric conditions represent the most suitable conditions for proper spray deposition. - Stable atmospheric conditions-when there is little to no air movement-indicate the likelihood of inversions under which diffusion is the primary physical property influencing fine droplet movement.
+Stable air can lead to higher off target deposition in proximity to the application site. - Unstable atmospheric conditions-when there is both vertical and horizontal air movement-indicate the likely existence of thermal updrafts which decrease the target site deposition and can lead to long range transport of fine droplets, but reduce the probability of high off-target residues in proximity to the application site. - 19.
 Use on-board GPS navigation systems coupled with digital site maps to ensure that the correct sites are being treated, appropriate buffers are observed, and booms are turned on and off at the appropriate times. - 20.
-Depict all sensitive areas and the appropriate buffers on application maps to ensure adequate protection. - 21.
-Supply pilots with individual site treatment maps for each treatment block prior to application. - 22.
-Discuss each site with the pilot prior to application to ensure all sensitive areas are protected. - 23.
-Pre-fly application sites to: - Ensure the digitized maps reflect the true nature of the treatment site. - Scout for surface water that might not be present on the paper site map provided to the pilot. - 24.
-Use AUTOCAL or a similar system to maintain proper application rate based on the speed of the aircraft. - 25.
-Use the best available nozzles that minimize formation of fine droplets for herbicide applications in order to produce the largest effective droplets with the narrowest size spectrum to minimize drift. - 26.
-Configure application equipment to minimize wind shear of spray droplets when appropriate. - 27.
-Turn booms on and off at the appropriate time when entering or leaving a treatment block.
+Use a minimum 75-100 foot spray buffer on all surface waters for aerial application. - 21.
+Depict all sensitive areas and the appropriate buffers on application maps to ensure adequate protection. - 22.
+Supply pilots with individual site treatment maps for each treatment block prior to application. - 23.
+Discuss each site with the pilot prior to application to ensure all sensitive areas are protected.

-- 28. Avoid spraying directly on the downwind edge of a treatment block.
-Move the spray swath upwind from this this edge, i.e., offset by 1/2 to 1 swath width. - 29.
+- 24. Pre-fly application sites to: - Ensure the digitized maps reflect the true nature of the treatment site. - Scout for surface water that might not be present on the paper site map provided to the pilot. - 25.
+Use AUTOCAL or a similar system to maintain proper application rate based on the speed of the aircraft. - 26.
+Use the best available nozzles that minimize formation of fine droplets for herbicide applications in order to produce the largest effective droplets with the narrowest size spectrum to minimize drift. - 27.
+Configure application equipment to minimize wind shear of spray droplets when appropriate. - 28.
+Turn booms on and off at the appropriate time when entering or leaving a treatment block. - 29.
+Avoid spraying directly on the downwind edge of a treatment block.
+Move the spray swath upwind from this this edge, i.e., offset by 1/2 to 1 swath width. - 30.
 Identify and avoid streamside management zones and surface water to prevent pesticides from drifting over open water or from accidentally being applied directly on the water.
-Avoid flying directly over surface waters while making applications. - 30.
-Apply parallel to surface waters when feasible. - 31.
-Employ all depicted buffers around all surface waters. - 32.
-Fly treatment block edges that are next to surface waters when the wind is away from the surface waters. - 33.
+Avoid flying directly over surface waters while making applications. - 31.
+Apply parallel to surface waters when feasible. - 32.
+Employ all depicted buffers around all surface waters. - 33.
+Fly treatment block edges that are next to surface waters when the wind is away from the surface waters. - 34.
 Download post-application log files from the on-board GPS system showing the flight of the helicopter/aircraft with booms on and off.
 Create maps and overlay on the treatment site maps; save for two years and file with the required application reports.
-For aerial forest insect applications, submit site/spray maps to the BPC with the annual summary reports (requested by the Joint Standing Committee on Agriculture, Conservation and Forestry).
+For aerial forest insect applications, submit site/spray maps to the BPC with the annual summary reports (requested by the Joint Standing Committee on Agriculture, Conservation and Forestry.